 If you’re looking for a list of established pieces of the guitar repertoire (and maybe a few hidden gems), this list was made just for you.
 You may have heard some of these pieces before, but others will be new to you.
 Those are the ones I would recommend you focus on the most.
-A number of these songs require a lot of practice hours because of the sheer volume of music.
+A number of these songs require a lot of practice hours or even additional guitar lesson training due to the techniques involved..

 Some songs are not as long or complex but have unusual techniques that will challenge you to extend into new technical territory.
 Blending an awareness of mastering tricky solos and developing improvisational sensibility, this list is a mix of older and newer guitar virtuoso pieces that will push you past where you thought your limits were!